Michael Harris II Player Props: Braves vs. Cubs

-The Atlanta Braves, including Michael Harris II and his .688 slugging percentage over his past 10 games, battle starter Kyle Hendricks and the Chicago Cubs at Wrigley Field, Friday at 2:20 PM ET.
+The Atlanta Braves, including Michael Harris II (.382 batting average in his past 10 games), battle starting pitcher Javier Assad and the Chicago Cubs at Wrigley Field, Saturday at 2:20 PM ET.

-In his most recent appearance, he had three hits (going 3-for-4 with a double and two RBI) against the Angels.
+In his most recent appearance, he went 1-for-4 with an RBI against the Cubs.

 Michael Harris II Game Info & Props vs. the Cubs